ChoneMakhubela/ChoneMakhubela/README.md

 ## Comparing expression across the diagnoses

-Seaborn library was used to plot a boxplot showing the expression across Acute Myeloid Leukemia (AML), Acute Lymhoblastic Leukemia(ALL), and Healthy Diagnoses.
+Seaborn library was used to plot a boxplot showing the expression across Acute Myeloid Leukemia (AML), Acute Lymphoblastic Leukemia(ALL), and Healthy Diagnoses.

 ## Correlation between genes